AWMports/Base/README.md

 -----------------

 All classes are now namespaced.
-The top level namespace is `AWMimports` and the second level namespace is `ztsBase`.
+The top level namespace is `AWMimports` and the second level namespace is `ezcBase`.

 In cases where upstream had the class file in a subdirectory of `src/` a third level namespace is used, the name of the subdirectory with first letter upper case.

-The class names have been modified to remove the `ztsBase` prefix as that purpose is now served by the namespace.
+The class names have been modified to remove the `ezcBase` prefix as that purpose is now served by the namespace.

 The filenames of the classes has been changed to match the class name, in